CZ-NIC/knot-resolver/daemon/README.rst

    internal hostname, or the system's POSIX hostname (see gethostname(2)) if kresd's internal hostname is unset.

+   This affects ephemeral certificates for kresd serving DNS over TLS.

 .. function:: moduledir([dir])

    :return: Modules directory.